Gang Gang Dance: Career

 In 2010, the band received publishing royalties from British group Florence and the Machine.
 Members of Gang Gang Dance noticed that a line ('how quickly the glamour fades') in "Rabbit Heart (Raise It Up)" was lifted from their song "House Jam" and approached Florence and the Machine's label who acknowledged that infringement had occurred.
 Florence Welch, the band's singer and main songwriter, had openly talked about her love of the band in interviews prior to the discovery, and Gang Gang Dance are thanked in the liner notes of copies of the album printed before they contacted her management.
-Welch claims she always intended the band to be credited and receive royalties, saying the fact they didn't until the mistake was highlighted was an error on the part of her management.
+Welch claims she always intended the band to be credited and receive royalties; she also noted the fact the band never received royalties until the mistake was highlighted was an error on the part of her management.

 In 2010, Gang Gang Dance signed with British label 4AD.
 A limited-edition EP Kamakura, recorded in 2007, was also released via Latitudes in 2010.

 In 2011, they released the album Eye Contact, which received wide acclaim, chosen as "Best New Music" by Pitchfork who also named it as one of their top albums of the year as did New York Magazine, and The Guardian.
 Tracks off of the albums were remixed by Lee "Scratch" Perry, Nguzunguzu, and gg.

 The band was chosen by Animal Collective to perform at their All Tomorrow's Parties festival in May 2011.
 In 2011 they also performed at Planeta Terra Festival in São Paulo, Meredith Fest in Australia, Le Guess Who Festival in Utrecht, Teatro Fru Fru in Mexico, the Filter Block Party in LA, and Pitchfork Festival in Chicago.

 In 2013, founding member, Brian DeGraw, released a solo album under the moniker bEEdEEgEE.
 The album was called Sum/One and came out on 4AD.

 On April 10, 2018, Gang Gang Dance announced their first album in seven years, Kazuashita, and shared the first single "Lotus".
 The album was released on June 22 through 4AD.

+Doug Shaw, the band's bassist, died on 26 May 2026, following a stroke.